colestrode/skellington/README.md

 ### `scopes`
 - Array

-For plugins that are specifically for Slack apps, you can pass an array of OAuth [scopes](https://api.slack.com/docs/oauth-scopes) your plugin will require.
+For plugins that are for Slack apps you can pass an array of OAuth [scopes](https://api.slack.com/docs/oauth-scopes) your plugin will require.

 ```js
 module.exports = {